-- 1. Right-click on the desktop and click Graphics Properties... - 2.
-Click Power and then select On Battery from the drop-down menu under Power in the upper-left corner. - 3.
+- 1. Right-click on the desktop and click Graphics Properties.... - 2.
+Click Power and then click On Battery in the upper-left corner.. - 3.
 Click Disable under Display Power Saving Technology. - 4.
 Click Apply.

 If you want to enable this feature, click Enable under Display Power Saving Technology.